-I explain to them that if they want to continue learning how to create a webinar with me, I’m inviting them to join my online training program.
-People like to be invited to do things rather than be told.
+I explain to them if they want to continue learning how to create a webinar with me, I’m inviting them to join my online training.
+People like to be invited to do things rather than to be told.

 By taking the pressure off and giving them a reason to stay and keep listening, they’re more likely to stay engaged and give me their attention.

 Here’s what my invitation, buffer, and hook may look like: